Tunetown/ProBro/README.md

 - none

 Can contain:
-- Multiple **"extension"** tags (at least one has to be defined)
+- Multiple **"extension"** tags (at least one has to be defined.
+However, the extension tag can have no attributes here, like in the project properties.)

 #### Tag "file"
+This defines a file name.
+If this file is found and it is set as qualifying, the folder containing it will be recognized as project.
+If the file is NOT qualifying, it just will be shown as table column, but the existence alone is not enough for the parent folder to be a project.

+Attributes:
+- *qualifying*: If set to true, the existence of the folder qualifies the project folder to really be recognized as a project.
+- *bgColor*: Defines the basic background color for table cells, if the property has been found.
+Syntax: "r;g;b".
+See also the *bgColor* attribute of the **"extension"** tag.
+- tableText: This text, if set, is shown if the property has been found.
+If not specified, the column will show the amount of matching files, see "extension" tag.

+Can contain:
+- none

 #### Tag "folder"
+This defines a folder name.
+If this folder is found and it is set as qualifying, the folder containing it will be recognized as project.
+If the folder is NOT qualifying, it just will be shown as table column and the files inside will be counted, but the existence alone is not enough for the parent folder to be a project.

+Attributes:
+- *qualifying*: If set to true, the existence of the folder qualifies the project folder to really be recognized as a project.
+- *bgColor*: Defines the basic background color for table cells, if the property has been found.
+Syntax: "r;g;b".
+See also the *bgColor* attribute of the **"extension"** tag.
+- tableText: This text, if set, is shown if the property has been found.
+If not specified, the column will show the amount of matching files, see "extension" tag.

+Can contain:
+- none

 #### Tag "extension"

-It has to contain a main tag named "projectdefinition"
-	- Attributes:
-		- name: Name of the definition (not used currently)

-- Inside this tag, there can be several "projectproperty" tags.
-Each of these will be evaluated for every file or folder inside a potential project folder.
-Also, each one will have a separate column in the projects view table, by default showing 0 if the property has been found or "-" if not (see below for details).
-	- Attributes:
- 		- header: Must be set to show the property in the table as a column.

-- Inside each of these project properties, the following tags are parsed:
-  - "folder": This defines a folder name.
-If this folder is found directly as child of a folder, the property is seen as found, and its target will be set to the found folder.
-				- Attributes:
- 					- qualifying: If set to true, the existence of the folder qualifies the project folder to really be recognized as a project.
- *                      - bgColor: Defines the base back color for table cells, if the property has been found.
-Syntax: "r;g;b"
- *                      - tableText: This text, if set, is shown if the property has been found.
-If not specified,
- *                                   the column will show the amount of matching files, see "extension" tag.
- *
- *   	- "file": This defines a file name.
-If this file is found directly as child of a folder, the
- *                property is seen as found, and its target will be set to the found folder.
- *                - Attributes: same as for property "folder"
- *
  *      - "extension": These extensions define the file (or folder) extensions which will be counted in one of these cases:
  *                     1. If a folder tag exists, all defined extensions will be searched here, and the count is shown in the table (if no tableText is defined)
  *                     2. If a file tag exists, this is